exelix11/mono-nx/README.md

 AOT requires [additional steps](notes/aot.md)

 > [!IMPORTANT]
 > Reminder for when you **will** hit things that do not work. **this is an unsupported port, do NOT open issues on the real dotnet/runtime.**.
-If you want to help document what is broken you can open an issue in this repo, I won't provide support in the form of investigating and fixing unsupported features but I can answer technical questions.
+If you want to help document what is broken you can open an issue in this repo, but as of now there is no support.

 # Building the runtime